-'''

 parseA "ab" = Just "b"

-'''

-I.e., committed to the choice $A \to a$, and will never try $A \to \epsilon$: a "blind alley".
+I.e., committed to the choice $A \rightarrow a$ , and will never try $A \rightarrow \epsilon$ : a "blind alley".

-This is an instance of the problem of picking the wrong prefix.
 Changing order may solve this, but will cause other problems.

 One principled approach is to try all alternatives; i.e., full backtracking (aka list of successes):